mtremsal/fly-machines-proxy-demo/README.md

 When a user loads a LiveView, in practice it first GETs a static version of the HTML, then it establishes a websocket to open a stateful bidirectional connection that allows fast server-side rendering and dynamic updates.
 Rather than relying on traditional forms, we tap the websocket to post new messages, change the username, and refresh all messages in real time.
 We even piggyback on the websocket to subscribe to a shared PubSub topic called `gameserver:<region>`; each user broadcasts their own messages to the topic and receives everyone's messages in return.
 Phoenix and LiveView buy us quite a bit here: no SPA, no kafka, no refresh mechanism, etc.

-Now time, to try and get `gameserver/cdg` to serve from the instance in the CDG region, and so on.
+Now time, to try and get `gameserver/cdg` to actually serve from the instance in the CDG region, and so on.

 ### Routing requests - the goal

 There are a couple moving pieces to understand how one might go about "dynamically redirecting websockets".

 The default behavior of Fly Apps is to route requests to the instance closest to the user.
-This is done by automatically assigning a single public-facing IPv4 address for the entire app, and when requests come in utilizing BGP Anycast to proxy the request where it has the least travel to do.
+This is done by automatically assigning a single public-facing IPv4 address for the entire app and, when requests come in, utilizing BGP Anycast to proxy the request where it has the least travel to do.
 It's pretty magical, and we definitely want to retain this behavior for serving the lobby (i.e. the `/` route).

 Each instance also runs a [proxy](https://fly.io/docs/reference/architecture/#fly-networking) that, among other things, takes care of establishing the wireguard-based mesh connections to everything else that runs in your organization, essentially faking a local LAN despite everything being scattered across a bunch of different regions.
 This proxy is user-configurable to some extent with the [Fly Replay Header](https://fly.io/docs/reference/fly-replay/).
 By setting the `fly-replay` response header into HTTP calls we can tell the proxy _"while this was delivered to me, I'd like you to replay it to a different region/instance/app/etc. instead"_.
-So now, instead of deploying our own proxy or service mesh, and having to keep track of the IPs of our instances in a bunch of different regions, we can just declaratively say _"route this request over there, as if I had never received it in the first place"_.
+So now, instead of deploying our own proxy or service mesh, and having to keep track of the IPs assigned to all our instances across a bunch of different regions, we can just declaratively say _"route this request over there, as if I had never received it in the first place"_.
 Pretty cool.

 We'll want to avoid creating redirection loops.
 Let's say we inject `fly-replay region=cdg` in all calls to the `/gameserver/cdg` route.
 The first request reaches EWR (or whatever's closest) and the proxy agrees to replay it to CDG instead.
 But now we have a call to `/gameserver/cdg` that needs to actually be served by the instance in CDG, and not replayed.
 How do we insure we don't inject the response header into this call as well and cause a loop?
 Luckily for us, Fly's proxy adds a request header called `fly-replay-src` into all requests it replays.
 We just need to ensure we only inject the `fly-replay` response header into calls that don't already have `fly-replay-src` as a request header. (note: with this approach we're still doing a single pointless redirection if the user happens to initially be routed to the intended region because it's closest -- it's a local redirect taking 2ms so we can live with this.)